michaelsmueller/chicha/README.md

 ## Points

+Points motivate users and heavies to interact with and add events to the system.
+They can also be used to buy coupons that are redeemed at local businesses.

+Gain points as follows:

 - Gain 10 points for adding a unique event
 - Gain 1 point for voting (either up or down)
 - Gain +/- 1 point if an event you added has been up/downvoted (you can vote on your own event)

 If you remove your vote or delete an event you added, your point balance will be reduced.

 If you purchase a coupon your point balance will be reduced.
-However, Heavies are ranked according to lifetime points earned ("Chicha") so you don't lose your Heavies standing for buying coupons with your points.
+Heavies are ranked by lifetime points earned ("Chicha") so you don't lose your Heavies standing for buying coupons with your points.

 ## Test users